mcadamme/Drosophila_PERA_Analysis/PERA_Exploratory_Data_Analysis_MF.md

 Then I applied the mean and bootstrap functions to my dataset to calculate and plot average per fly response to each tastant (water, sugar, then salt) when applied to the labellar sensilla.
 Note that the plots allow us to visualize whether there is an interaction between allele and genetic background.
 Responses to each tastant are plotted separately for NaCl and KCl experiments.

+**Note** that in a few of the plots I get the following error: "zero-length arrow is of indeterminate angle and so skipped".
+This indicates that a CI is too small to be plotted in our figure, always with sd58d populations.
+These small CIs are likely due to the combination of smaller 58d sample sizes, and a lack of variation in responses by individuals to some tastants.

 Mean water response rates (2.5, 97.5% CIs)
 ==========================================